 We are currently a close-knit community, that meets online and in presence when possible.
 In the future, we plan to host events that put us on the map for queer students to join us, as well as using these events to educate folks outside of the queer community on LGBTQ+ culture and issues.

-Diversity: If you have any questions, please contact the team at Family Affairs: firstname.lastname@example.org
+Diversity: If you have any questions, please contact the team at Family Services: firstname.lastname@example.org

 Equal Opportunities Officer non-academic staff: Christina Laschinger

 Representative body for severely disabled employees at DIT: Ina Meindl